 Delegator Responsibilities

-What responsibilities can delegatees rely on the delegator to take care of to support them to successfully account for this domain?
+What responsibilities can delegatees rely on the delegator to take care of to support them to successfully attend to this domain?

 List any existing responsibilities related to this domain that the delegator had prior to delegation that they will keep, as well as information about new responsibilities that they take on to support the delegatees.